-The kitchen should be the first room to be unpacked because it's the one area of the home where most things happen, including meal preparation and a family get-together.
-With that in mind, the space needs to be functional, organized and comfortable.
-This can be difficult for small kitchen spaces or for larger areas that have little counter space or few storage areas.
+After a move, the kitchen should be the first room to be unpacked so you can begin preparing meals.
+The space needs to be functional, organized, and comfortable.
+This can be difficult for small kitchen spaces or for kitchens with little counter space or few storage areas.

-Since the sink is the area that is used the most, and the stove being second, assess the cupboard and drawer space surrounding the sink.
-Note the amount of storage areas that are closest and most accessible to these areas, that is, at a height where you need to do little reaching.
+Since the sink is the area that is used the most, with the stove being second, assess the cupboard and drawer space surrounding the sink and stove.
+Note the storage areas that are closest and most accessible to these areas, bearing in mind that anything stored much above eye level will be difficult to reach.

-Start unpacking the most essential items, those you use everyday, and place them in the accessible spaces in descending order.
-For instance, cutlery will be accessed daily, so place the cutlery in the drawer immediately to the right of the sink (if you're right handed), then place the dishtowels and cloths in the next drawer down, then perhaps your recipe books in the drawer below the one containing the towels.
+Start unpacking the most essential items, those you use every day, and place them in the accessible spaces in descending order.
+For instance, cutlery will be accessed several times a day, so place the cutlery in the drawer immediately to the right of the sink (if you're right-handed), then place the dishtowels and cloths in the next drawer down, then perhaps your recipe books in the drawer below the one containing the towels.

 The sorting method described previously also applies to cupboard space.
-Plates, cups, glasses, and cereal bowls that will be used everyday should be placed on shelves that are at eye level or lower.
-Since glasses are used more than plates, they can be placed in a cupboard closer to the sink at eye level for ease of use.
-Items that you use less often, but still often can be placed behind more often used items or on a shelf higher up.
+Plates, cups, glasses, and cereal bowls that will be used every day should be placed on shelves that are at eye level or lower.
+Since glasses are used more often than plates, they can be placed in a cupboard close to the sink at eye level for ease of use.
+Items that you use less often can be placed behind more often used items or on a shelf higher up.

 Store items that aren't used daily in cupboards above the fridge or stove.
-Heavier items should be stored on shelves near the floor.
+Heavier items should be stored on shelves within arm's reach.
 They'll be easier to access and you won't need to worry about them falling.

-Good dishes, china and other special occasion items can be stored in a china cabinet, buffet table or in cupboards that you won't be accessing daily.
-Keeping them in an out of the way area will ensure that they're kept safe.
+Good dishes, china, and other special occasion items can be stored in a china cabinet, buffet table, or in cupboards that are more difficult to reach.
+In some kitchens, very tall cabinets provide storage that can only be reached with a stepstool.
+Keeping fragile items in an out of the way area will ensure that they're kept safe.

-Store canned goods and dry food stock separate from dishes.
+Store canned goods and dry food stock in a pantry closet or similar space that is separate from your dishes, pots, and pans.
 Spices can be kept close to the stove.
-I prefer a drawer space for spices; labeling tops of jars allows me to quickly scan for the spice I need.
+You may prefer a drawer space for spices; labeling tops of jars allows you to quickly scan for the spice you need.
 Other options are spice carts that sit on the counter or racks that hang over the stove.
 Just remember that spices need to be kept in a dry, cool place to maintain freshness.